 The story of this herb goes back for thousands of years, into the depths of Ancient Vedic culture, when old tribes, who lived on hills of the lower Ural Mountains, by the Coast of Kara Sea, discovered the healing properties of this incredible plant.
-Through the ages, “Ivan Chai” became an everyday drink of Ancient Tartariya and an important part of the Russian culture.
+Through the ages, “Ivan Chai” became an everyday drink of Ancient Tartariya and an important part of the slavic cultures.

+It’s a true healer and caregiver of the land.
 When land is devastated by fire, this plant comes first, healing the ground and preparing the conditions for future settlement of other plants.
-It’s a true healer and caregiver of the land.
-“Ivan Chai” is not only a delicious drink that can be drunk at any time of the day, every day, but also a source of well being.
+“Ivan Chai” is not only a delicious tea that can be drunk at any time of the day, every day, but also a source of well being.
 Entire books have been written about the benefits of this plant.
 This herb not only has an pleasant aroma and thirst-quenching abilities, but also has many natural benefits.

 It has a very high DNA protein number, which, in biology, indicates anti-inflammatory properties of a substance.
 This number gets even higher when the leaves are crushed and fermented properly.